-[11] The functions of the Gambling Control Committee are to be transferred to the Economic Development Committee in December 2002.

-[2][2] Excluding the Channel Islands Lottery.

-[3][3] The Gambling (Gaming and Lotteries) (Amendment No. 14) (Jersey) Regulations 2002.

-[4] These proposals will draw a clear distinction between gaming machines and those which are essentially amusement machines that offer small monetary prizes.
+- [1] The functions of the Gambling Control Committee are to be transferred to the Economic Development Committee in December 2002. - $\label{eq:excluding} \underline{\text{Excluding the Channel Islands Lottery}}.$ - [3] The Gambling (Gaming and Lotteries) (Amendment No. 14) (Jersey) Regulations 2002. - These proposals will draw a clear distinction between gaming machines and those which are essentially amusement machines that offer small monetary prizes.
 The U.K. government proposes a new definition of AWP machines which would include machines with a maximum stake of 10p and a maximum prize of £5, whether in cash or equivalent.
 These stakes and prizes will be frozen for the indefinite future.
-Many of these machines are in family entertainment centres and in places freely used by children.

-[5][5] "Private bingo" means games of bingo played only as an event or incident of an event attended only by members of a registered society and bona fide guests of such members.

-[6][6] In the U.K., prize bingo takes place in both bingo clubs and arcades.
+Many of these machines are in family entertainment centres and in places freely used by children. - [5] "Private bingo" means games of bingo played only as an event or incident of an event attended only by members of a registered society and bona fide guests of such members. - [6] In the U.K., prize bingo takes place in both bingo clubs and arcades.
 In the former, it is the filler in intervals between main stage cash bingo games.
 In the latter it provides a complementary product to the gaming and amusement machines.
 The intention is to abolish the statutory distinction between cash and prize bingo in bingo clubs so that all games take place under the same set of regulations and controls.
-In arcades, which are family entertainment centres, and seaside arcades, the £25,000 top prize limit for cash bingo will be retained but the £30 limit on a single game stake will be removed.

-Currently, a bookmaker can be asked to pay no more than five times the relevant entrance fee.
+In arcades, which are family entertainment centres, and seaside arcades, the £25,000 top prize limit for cash bingo will be retained but the £30 limit on a single game stake will be removed. - [7] Currently, a bookmaker can be asked to pay no more than five times the relevant entrance fee.
 Whilst this restricts the freedom of the racecourse and track owners to charge a market rate it also ensures that bookmakers are not denied access simply through a high entry price and plays a part in ensuring competitive on-course betting.
-The U.K. will, however, abolish the demand test for licensed betting offices.

-[8][8] See Appendix 2.

-[9][9] Up to Draw 9 on 25th July 2002.

-$\begin{tabular}{ll} $\underline{[10]}[10]$ Estimated at some £10 billion worldwide by 2005. \end{tabular}$

-[11][11] Excluding the Channel Islands Lottery.

-[13][13] To be kept under review.
+The U.K. will, however, abolish the demand test for licensed betting offices. - [8] See Appendix 2. - $\frac{[9]}{}$ Up to Draw 9 on 25th July 2002. - [10] Estimated at some £10 billion worldwide by 2005. - $\underline{[11]} \ Excluding \ the \ Channel \ Islands \ Lottery.$ - $\underline{ [12]} \label{eq:continuous} \mbox{Jersey legislation does not currently permit casinos, bingo clubs or adult gaming centres.}$ - 100 To be kept under review. - 14 The U.K. government is separately modernising the alcohol and public entertainment laws.